Aanu1995/2D-Feature-Tracking/README.md

 1. **Processing Speed**: FAST detector consistently outperforms all other detectors with sub-3ms processing times
 2. **Keypoint Density**: FAST provides excellent keypoint coverage on the vehicle region
 3. **Matching Accuracy**: BRIEF and ORB descriptors provide reliable matching with FAST detector
-4. **Real-world Applicability**: The top combinations are suitable for autonomous driving scenarios where speed and accuracy are critical

 **Why FAST + BRIEF is the Winner:**